hmrc/pillar-two-service-guide/source/documentation/index.md

 Follow these steps to get access to use HMRC APIs

-1. **Register for the Secure Data Exchange Service (SDES)**.
-Email [OECDPillar2TPSnew@hmrc.gov.uk](mailto:OECDPillar2TPSnew@hmrc.gov.uk) to request an invitation code to register for SDES.
-Follow the instructions emailed to you with the invitation code.
+1. **Register for Pillar 2**.
+Each Multinational Enterprises (MNE) must [register for Pillar 2](https://www.gov.uk/government/publications/pillar-2-top-up-taxes-registration-notice-1).

 2. **Register for the Developer Hub**.
 You must register with the HMRC Developer Hub to access and set up automated data exchanges with SDES.
 The SDES ‘File Upload’ API can be found in the ‘Other’ category in ‘API documentation’.
 [Register with the HMRC Developer Hub](https://developer.service.hmrc.gov.uk/developer/registration)